The ID. Buzz is the next generation of the iconic camper van.

 With a fully automated driving mode and an 8-seated option, family holidays will be a breeze with this new-generation multi-purpose vehicle and provides plenty of comfort and space for even the longest of journeys.

-Volkswagen's new campervan is due to be released in 2022 and is sure to be a worthy buy for road trippers everywhere.
+Volkswagen's new campervan is now available to order and is sure to be a worthy buy for road trippers everywhere.
 With its futuristic looks, its innovative technologies, and a range of different battery options to suit different vehicle purposes and budgets, it is certainly an attractive proposition.
-Rumours suggest it will have a 30-minute charge time for 80% battery capacity and a performance level of 0-60 in 5 seconds, so you will have no trouble getting to where you want to go.

 So far, only disguised pictures of the I.D Buzz have been seen, but they show that it clearly resembles the original prototype shown at the 2017 Detroit Auto Show.
 There’s also a very distinct family resemblance to the current Transporter in the I.D Buzz’s profile and front end shaping.
 It’ll initially be available in just the one size – roughly equivalent to the existing short wheelbase version of the Transporter – but expect this to evolve as the I.D Buzz range expands in good time.